Tim-mhn/tinaf/README.md

 ```

 #### If/Else
-To conditionnally render a component or a fallback, use the `<Show />` component (heaviliy inspired from Solid's [<Show />](https://docs.solidjs.com/concepts/control-flow/conditional-rendering)
+To conditionnally render a component or a fallback, use the `<Show />` component (heaviliy inspired from Solid's [Show](https://docs.solidjs.com/concepts/control-flow/conditional-rendering)

 ```
 import { component, Show } from "tinaf/component";